Key Quote

 Technique 2 — METALINGUISTIC COMMENTARY

-Benedick here offers a metalinguistic (language about language) observation on his own relationship.
-He steps outside the exchange to analyse it, demonstrating the self-awareness that distinguishes his love from Claudio's.
+Benedick here offers a metalinguisticmetalinguistic — Language that refers to or analyses language itself observation on his own relationship.
+He steps outside the exchange to analyse it, demonstrating the self-awarenessself-awareness — Conscious knowledge of one's own character and motivations that distinguishes his love from Claudio's.
 Where Claudio falls in love with an idealised image, Benedick falls in love with a real person whose verbal combativeness he acknowledges and celebrates.

-The word 'peaceably' carries military connotations, maintaining the play's extended conceit (sustained metaphor) of love as warfare.
+The word 'peaceably' carries military connotations, maintaining the play's extended conceitconceit — A sustained, elaborate metaphor extended through a text of love as warfare.
 The 'merry war' Leonato described in Act 1 is here reframed not as a prelude to love but as love itself — Shakespeare's most radical statement about unconventional romance.

 Key Words